Ghostubborn/learnGit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick and simple.
 Ghost.Hugh.
-New line-1.
-New line-2.
+New line 1.
-New line-3.
+New line 2.